devmount/sloth.css/docs/pages/components/callout.md

 ### Basic callout

-Use the `.callout` class to create a box that emphasizes its content.
+Use the `callout` class to create a box that emphasizes its content.

 <div class="demo">
   <div class="max-w-screen-sm">